 T-Rotation Lunge – Hold the resistance band shoulder-width apart with your arms extended in front of you.
 Step one foot back into a lunge whilst pulling the resistance band as wide as possible before repeating on the opposite leg.

-Resistance bands are an ideal option when looking to workout anywhere, but particularly at home given how many exercises are possible with them but also the convenience they provide.
-They can be used alongside other pieces of equipment to intensify existing workouts or in replace of whilst still providing the same outcome.
+Resistance bands are an ideal option when looking to workout anytime and anywhere, but particularly at home given how many exercises are possible with them but also the convenience they provide.
+They can be used alongside other pieces of equipment to intensify existing workouts or in replace of, whilst still providing the same outcome.